From the Creation to the Exodus

 Those who use this argument are misinformed.
 Here are the facts of history: In the year 1582 CE the Julian calendar (named after the Emperor Julius Caesar) was found to be 10 days late when compared with the position of the sun.
 That is, the vernal equinox was not occurring on or about March 20/21 - as it should do in a correct solar calendar - but was gradually receding towards the beginning of March.
 The reason for this error was that the Julian calendar worked on the basis that a year was 365¼ days in length, whereas in truth it is about 11 minutes more than that.
 Over the centuries this 11 minute discrepancy accumulated causing the Julian calendar to steadily recede until by the sixteenth century it had lost 10 days and the equinox was occurring on March 11th.

-To correct this discrepancy Pope Gregory XIII ordered that 10 days be added to the Julian calendar dates to bring them into line with the sun.
+To correct this discrepancy Pope Gregory XIII ordered that 10 days be dropped from the Julian calendar dates to bring them into line with the sun.
 The month of October was chosen for the amendment and in the calendar of 1582 CE that month appeared as follows:

 You will notice from the above that the weekly cycle, the order of the days of the week, remained unchanged even though the Gregorian calendar dates had increased by ten between the "Thursday" and the "Friday."
 In other words in both calendars the day after Thursday 4th was still a "Friday."